 Behind all of the perks listed above, mobile-friendliness significantly improves user experience too.
 The concept of a better UX is also at the heart of the mobile-first design principle.

 If search engine ranking tables don’t inspire your creativity, take the following approach instead.
-Behind Google’s new mobile-friendly update there’s a strong endeavour to improve the user experience of the web, so as a designer you don’t have to focus on anything else than creating an amazing one.
+Behind Google’s new mobile-friendly update, there’s a strong endeavor to improve the user experience of the web, so as a designer you don’t have to focus on anything else than creating an amazing one.

 Test Your Sites

 To achieve that rocking UX, first, you need to test the mobile-friendliness of your sites.
 You can easily assess how well your sites meet the new requirement by running Google’s Mobile-Friendly Test.

 If you want a more detailed analysis you can check if there’s any mobile usability errors on your site with the help of Google’s Mobile Usability Report.
 To use this handy tool, you need to log in to your Google Webmasters account (you can easily create one here if you don’t have one yet).